zeeekiayh/GL_solver/README.md

     - Building the matrix equation
     - The idea of relaxation to solve the system
   - Programming: C++, Eigen, Python
-    - .
-    - - What did you do that worked and what did you try that didn't work?
     - Started out by finding the inverse of the matrix, but then realized that sparse matrices in Eigen didn't have an inverse method.
 We also figured out that there are other solvers in the Eigen library that don't even need the inverse, and are much faster!
     - The normal relaxation method doesn't always converge very well (very dependent on the relaxation parameter).
 Anton wrote an acceleration method that is more stable and can converge faster.
     - Because of how the relaxation method works, the initial guess can make a huge difference in the speed of convergence, and whether or not it actually converges.
 We try to build each guess to match the given BC's and to be close to what we expect the solution to be. ...